LSDtopotools/lsdtt_docs_docker/readme.md

 ```console
 $ python compile_LSDTTDocs.py
 ```
-4. The documentation should be built in a directory alled `html_build`.
+4. The documentation should be built in a directory called `html_build`.

 ### Docker notes